 3.

-Incorrect position of the pronoun 'te'; it should go before the verb, not after.
+Incorrect position of the pronoun 'te'; it must go before the verb, not after.

 Incorrect: 'olvidas' is indicative, not negative imperative.